fish-shell/fish-shell/README.rst

    ``file``, ``ls``, ``mkdir``, ``mkfifo``, ``rm``, ``sh``, ``sort``, ``tee``, ``tr``, ``uname`` and ``sed`` at least, but the full coreutils plus ``find`` and ``awk`` is preferred)
--  The gettext library, if compiled with translation support

 The following optional features also have specific requirements: